palmenhq/palmenhq.dev-archived/source/_posts/self-taught-ecc-guide-part-2-hands-on.md

 -----END EC PRIVATE KEY-----
 ```

-As you can see, our private key here is
+As you can see, our private key here is:

 ```
 00990af4f299b67fd0dbbfe1f4cb25d9384104f4ffefee19f874c7eda665d0c129
 ```

-and our (raw uncompressed) public key is embedded as
+and our (raw uncompressed) public key is embedded as:

 ```
 04a1f631d7e1b62618d5733b2fbcfa7b2717a669228a95ed0a5c6f891cc2